Autoratch/cpp-grader/README.md

 -Version 3: Let you configure your file info in text file

--System version: Grader code with all testset in one run, put the system and grader file with your solution code in the testcase folder, run system and just wait
+-System version: Grade code with all testset in one run, put the system and grader file with your solution code in the testcase folder, run system and just wait

 ## Developer
 Autoratch - Krittitee Ratchanan